isomerpages/nlb-biblioasia/_holding-area/Women and the Typewriter in Singapore's Herstories.md

 [^5]: ‘’Katakana and Kanzi Typewriters Will Soon Be Fashion Here,” _Syonan Shimbun_, 24 July 1942, 4; “Of Interest to Women,” _Syonan Shimbun Fortnightly_, 5 June 1945, 6.
 (From NewspaperSG)

-[^6]: “‘Commercials’ Are Big Draw for Better Jobs,” Singapore Free Press, 6 March 1957, 5.
+[^6]: “‘Commercials’ Are Big Draw for Better Jobs,” _Singapore Free Press_, 6 March 1957, 5.
 (From NewspaperSG)

-[^7]: “War Over Clerks,” Singapore Free Press, 10 December 1946, 4.
+[^7]: “War Over Clerks,” _Singapore Free Press_, 10 December 1946, 4.
 (From NewspaperSG)

-[^8]: “Problem Number One for Mr. Yong Is All About Women: Postal Pay Arbitration Opens,” Straits Times, 10 April 1953, 7.
+[^8]: “Problem Number One for Mr. Yong Is All About Women: Postal Pay Arbitration Opens,” _Straits Times_, 10 April 1953, 7.
 (From NewspaperSG)

-[^9]: “A Demonstration of Teleprinters,” Malayan Tribune, 24 May 1933, 5.
+[^9]: “A Demonstration of Teleprinters,” _Malayan Tribune_, 24 May 1933, 5.
 (From NewspaperSG)

-[^10]: “Typing Letters Across Malaya at 60 Words a Minute,” Straits Times, 19 March 1933, 9.
+[^10]: “Typing Letters Across Malaya at 60 Words a Minute,” _Straits Times_,
+19 March 1933, 9.
+(From NewspaperSG)

+[^11]: “Problem Number One for Mr. Yong Is All About Women.”

+[^12]: “Mr Yong Gives Clerks $500: Arbitration Award,” _Straits Budget_, 16 April 1953, 15.
+(From NewspaperSG).
+In a subsequent Industrial Arbitration Court ruling in 1965, the salary scale for teleprinter typists was increased from $137.50–$332.50 to $145–347.50, while the salary of teleprinter supervisors was raised from $400 to $425.
+See “Clerks Get a $15 Rise: Arbitration Award,” _Straits Times_, 17 October 1965.
+9. (From NewspaperSG)

+[^13]: “The Tougher Sex,” _Straits Times_, 29 August 1956, 6.
+(From NewspaperSG)

+[^14]: “The Tougher Sex.”

+[^15]: “53 May Go on Strike Because Pretty Doris Is Under Notice,” _Singapore Standard_, 18 August 1956, 3.
 (From NewspaperSG)